top of page

 5. Cooked and cooled rice

-6. Cooked and cooled potatoes
+6. Cooked and cooled potatoes.

 Studies have shown poor fiber intake among Western populations, less than 10% of people consume adequate levels of whole fruit and dietary fiber, and the typical fiber intake is about half of the recommended levels.

-The more diverse plant foods people consume, the greater the consumption of prebiotic foods.
 Diverse plant food consumption increases microbiome diversity and increases beneficial bacteria that promote health by producing short-chain fatty acids (SCFAs), including acetate, propionate, and butyrate and reduces bacteria that promote inflammation and are associated with the chronic conditions discussed above.

 Consuming a plant based diet that avoids processed grains, highly processed foods and animal foods promotes a gut microbiome that supports the immune system and reduces chronic diseases.